 - Neck pain.
-Early research shows that acupressure massage with lavender oil improves pain, stiffness, and flexibility of the neck in people with neck pain.
+Early research shows that ear acupressure might improve stiffness and flexibility in people with neck pain.
+Also, acupressure massage with lavender oil seems to improve pain, stiffness, and flexibility of the neck in people with neck pain.

-- Pain.
-Early research shows that acupressure seems to decrease the pain of inserting a needle into the skin.
-Ear acupressure seems to reduce pain in people with cancer.
+- Acute pain.
+Early research shows that acupressure seems to decrease pain from trauma or injury, or from inserting a needle into the skin.

-- Recovery after surgical removal of the uterus.
+- Impaired movement of food through the intestines after surgery.
 Early research shows that acupressure might improve bowel movements after surgical removal of the uterus.

 - Nausea and vomiting after surgery.
 It is unclear if acupressure helps reduce nausea and vomiting after surgery.
 There is some evidence that passive acupressure using wristbands (Sea-Band) reduces nausea and vomiting after some gynecological and ear surgeries.
 However, acupressure wristbands do not seem to work any better than “sham” (placebo) wristbands for reducing nausea and vomiting after surgery.

-- Nausea and vomiting related to pregnancy (morning sickness).
-Early research shows that applying acupressure with the fingers or a wristband can help reduce morning sickness .
-However, it might not work better than “sham” (placebo) wristbands.
-It also does not seem to work as well as vitamin B6 (pyridoxine ).
-In pregnant women who are hospitalized for severe nausea and vomiting, wristband acupressure also does not help with nausea or vomiting.
+- Morning sickness.
+Most early research shows that applying acupressure with the fingers or a wristband can help reduce morning sickness.
+But some research shows that it might not work better than “sham” (placebo) wristbands or as well as vitamin B6 (pyridoxine).
+In pregnant women who are hospitalized for severe nausea and vomiting, wristband acupressure also does not seem to help.

-- Sexual dysfunction.
+- Sexual problems that prevent satisfaction during sexual activity.
 Early research shows that acupressure massage might reduce pain and discomfort during sex in women with sexual problems.

-- Stroke.
-There is some evidence that acupressure and aromatherapy acupressure twice daily for 2 weeks might reduce shoulder pain in stroke patients.
+- Shoulder pain.
+There is some early evidence that acupressure twice daily for 2 weeks might reduce shoulder pain in stroke patients.

-- Smoking cessation.
-Early research shows that ear acupressure does not make nicotine replacement therapy more effective in reducing nicotine withdrawal symptoms.
+- Quitting smoking.
+Early research shows that ear acupressure does not make nicotine replacement therapy more effective for reducing withdrawal symptoms.

-- Nausea and vomiting after spinal anesthesia.
-Early research shows that passive acupressure using wristbands (Sea-Band) before cesarean delivery (“C-section”) does not decrease nausea and vomiting.
+- Nausea and vomiting during surgery.
+Early research shows that passive acupressure using wristbands (Sea-Band) before caesarean delivery (“C-section”) does not decrease nausea and vomiting.

 - Stress.
-Acupressure seems to reduce stress in people transported to the hospital after serious or minor injuries.
-Early research also shows that acupressure reduces stress in healthy people.
+Early research shows that acupressure reduces stress in healthy people.

 - Stroke.
 Early research shows that receiving full-body acupressure might improve symptoms in people with paralysis due to stroke.

-- Vertigo.
-There is some evidence that using acupressure wristbands (Sea-Band) might help reduce nausea, vomiting, and sweating in people with vertigo.
+- Dizziness (vertigo).
+There is some early evidence that using acupressure wristbands (Sea-Band) might help reduce nausea, vomiting, and sweating in people with vertigo.